-Richards, Layton & Finger, P.A., founded in the early 1900s, is Delaware’s largest law firm.
+Richards, Layton & Finger, founded in the early 1900s, is Delaware’s largest law firm.
 Many of the firm’s 130 lawyers are published scholars and leaders of charitable, political and law-related organizations.
-Richards, Layton & Finger, P.A. conducts a national and international practice in the areas of Delaware corporate law, corporate litigation, bankruptcy and creditors’ rights, alternative entities and complex financial transactions, as well as a full-service local and regional practice.
+Richards, Layton & Finger conducts a national and international practice in the areas of Delaware corporate law, corporate litigation, bankruptcy and creditors’ rights, alternative entities and complex financial transactions, as well as a full-service local and regional practice.

 The firm’s corporate law practice includes general corporate counseling and advice, advice to corporate boards and committees on fiduciary and governance matters, corporate and securities litigation, mergers and acquisitions, and corporate transactions.
 For 15 years running, Richards, Layton & Finger has held the top spot in The Deal’s league tables for handling more high-value corporate transactions than any other Delaware law firm.
 The firm’s business law practice includes commercial transactions, advice regarding limited liability companies, limited partnerships and statutory trusts, financial transactions such as securitizations and structured finance, banking, bankruptcy and creditors’ rights advice and litigation, and real estate.
 In addition to the firm’s leading corporate and bankruptcy litigation practices, the firm’s general litigation practice handles employment, environmental, administrative law, patent, commercial and general litigation.
 The firm’s tax practice includes federal and state income tax, Delaware Investment Holding Companies, escheat, trusts, estates and probate.